Which ombudsman for social housing complaints?

 Complaints referred to the Local Government and Social Care Ombudsman

-Unless stated otherwise the Local Government and Social Care Ombudsman considers complaints about local authorities.
+The Local Government and Social Care Ombudsman may consider complaints about local authority housing services:

 Main issue Things the Local Government and Social Care Ombudsman investigates